Meet Our Team

 Favorite place in CO: Telluride

 Conner was born and raised in Omaha, Nebraska.
-By the time he was a teenager, he had summited a 14’er, white water-rafted and kayaked the upper Colorado River, the Yampa River, the Arkansas River, and the Green River, and camped in the mountains too many times to count.
+By the time he was a teenager, he had summited multiple 14’ers, white-water rafted and kayaked the upper Colorado River, the Yampa River, the San Juan River, the Arkansas River, and the Green River, and camped in the mountains too many times to count.
 Making the move to Steamboat Springs in 2014 for college was a natural progression to living in the area he loves.

 Conner earned his Bachelor of Arts degree in Sustainability Studies from Colorado Mountain College.
-His passion for the environment and sustainability started at a young age – his maternal grandfather was an Environmental Engineer, who designed wastewater treatment plants for many municipalities in Nebraska and Iowa.
+His passion for the environment and sustainability started at a young age.

 Email: Conner@yvsc.org